TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 Python methods (including :func:`staticmethod` and :func:`classmethod`) are implemented as non-data descriptors.
 Accordingly, instances can redefine and override methods.
-This allows individual instances to acquire behaviors that differ from other instances of the same class.
+This allows individual instances to acquire behaviors that differ kutoka other instances of the same class.

 The :func:`property` function is implemented as a data descriptor.
 Accordingly, instances cannot override the behavior of a property.